-- Suppliers classification exists with associated rules to define the organization's criteria for the selection and evaluation of suppliers. - Requirements are described, when necessary, concerning the Quality Assurance program of organization's suppliers.
-When needed, customer requirements are integrated into the specification sent to organization's suppliers. - The organization encourages suppliers in their quality approach (ex: to obtain quality certification). - The organization conducts audits of its supplier's quality systems. - A process exists for improving quality and service (with the organization's suppliers). - Quality functions, including industrialization, and tools/methods for solving product-related problems are defined in the supplier's organization.

-- Implementation of a monitoring system for subcontracted services.
+- Suppliers classification exists with associated rules to define the organization's criteria for the selection and evaluation of suppliers including supply chain risks assessment. - Requirements are described, when necessary, concerning the Quality Assurance program of organization's suppliers.
+When needed, customer requirements are integrated into the specification sent to organization's suppliers. - The organization encourages suppliers in their quality approach (ex: to obtain quality certification). - The organization conducts audits of its supplier's quality systems with qualified auditors (following an internal or external standard). - A process exists for improving quality and service (with the organization's suppliers). - Quality functions, including industrialization, and tools/methods for solving product-related problems are defined in the suppliers organization. - Implementation of a monitoring system for subcontracted services.
 Responsibilities are clearly defined.
-Organization has defined the supervision of sub-contracted activity with associated rules, including main training needs. - The supplier has a sustainable purchasing policy.
-It assesses the CSR performance of its supply chain (e.g. CSR performance review, self-assessment questionnaire, audits, ...). - Purchasing personnel are sensitized to the principles of sustainable purchasing (compliance with laws and regulations, ethics, health and safety, human rights, environment, anti-corruption, fair competition, ...).
+Organization has set a supervision of sub-contracted activity with associated rules, including main training needs. - The supplier has a sustainable purchasing policy.
+It assesses the CSR performance of its supply chain (e.g. CSR performance review, selfassessment questionnaire, audits,,,.). - Purchasing personal are sensitized to the principles of sustainable purchasing (compliance with laws and regulations, ethics, health and safety, human rights, environment, anti-corruption, fair competition,...).